Neyroe/External-Brawl-Camera/README.md

 https://github.com/sadkellz/External-Melee-Camera
 ## INSTALLATION
-Follow exactly the same steps as EMC, and replace all the .py files by mine !
+Follow exactly the same steps as EMC, and install Add-on with my .py Files !
 ## IMPORTANT
->This Add-on is mean to be use on original Project+ launcher.
+>This Add-on is mean to be use on Project+ launcher.

-**Project M 3.6 won't work** but it might be possible to **use it with 3.6R** !
+**Project M 3.6 won't work** but it might be possible to **use it with 3.6R** !(not tested)
 ## FEATURES
-Since EBC is still in developtement some features are missing from EMC and other are brand news !
+Since EBC is still in developement some features are missing from EMC and other are brand news !

 **Ready :**
 1. Control brawl Camera from Blender